Sam-McNe/genomic-variant-explorer/README.md

 - Modfiy the existing scripts and app to fit your data

 ## Development Context
 Built as part of genomic data analysis workflows at USDA ARS Fort Collins, focusing on crop disease resistance research and supporting international collaborative breeding programs.
+If you work for the USDA-ARS and would like to access the fully functioning tool, please reach out to me at sammcne@gmail.com or Samuel.McNeill@usda.gov

 ## Author
 Sam McNeill\